alexiss03/cant-remember-it-all/README.md

 ```
 You would not be able to project yet.
 You need to create a `PNKeys` structure or class with static properties namely syncHost and `authenticationServerURL`.

-*I'll provide a sample server url to eradicate the previous step.*
+*Moving forward, I'll provide a sample server url to eradicate the previous step.*

 Then, build and run the project.